 to use a portion of inherited funds to establish a trust for his victim.

-We are presently engaged in negotiations regarding settlement of several
+We are presently engaged in settlement negotiations of several dozen clergy

 Contact Our Sexual Abuse Attorneys for Help

-Our team of lawyers can explain to you more about your case and how we
+Our team of Rhode Island lawyers can explain to you more about your case

-can help you family get through this difficult time.
+and how we can help your family get through this difficult time.

 If you wish to inquire about the availability of services, you may